Pavithra97s/E-Commerce-Data-Analysis/README.md

 # ECom-Analysis

-E-Commerce Revenue Management
+E-Commerce Revenue Management:
 Solution of a business problem to identify which region has maximum sales volume, which type of products are sold the most, how much revenue the E-Commerce Company makes, and the brands that use its portal.

-Skills & Tools Covered
+# Skills & Tools Covered
-numpy
+1. Numpy
-pandas
+2. Pandas
-visualization
+3. Visualization
-user defined functions
+4. User defined functions

-My Learnings
+# My Learnings
 The course "Python for Data Science" provided an invaluable learning experience, particularly through the hands-on project: E-Commerce Revenue Management.
 This project not only honed my Python skills but also demonstrated the practical application of data science in solving real-world business problems.
 The E-Commerce Revenue Management project was centered around helping an E-Commerce company gain insights into its operations.
 Here are some of the key aspects covered in this project: